cometbft/cometbft/docs/qa/v034/README.md

 mixed network with 1/3 of Tendermint Core nodes, and mixed network with 2/3 of Tendermint Core nodes.

-On each of the three networks, the experiment consists of 4 or 5 runs, with the goal to make sure the data obtained is consistent.
+On each of the three networks, the test consists of 4 or 5 runs/experiments, with the goal ensuring the data obtained is consistent.
-On each of the networks, we pick only one representative run, and present the results for that run.
+On each of the networks, we pick only one representative run to present and discuss the results.

-#### CometBFT Homogeneous network
+### CometBFT Homogeneous network

 ![latencies](./img/v034_200node_homog_latencies.png)

 TODO: Explain

-#### 1/3 Tendermint Core - 2/3 CometBFT
+### 1/3 Tendermint Core - 2/3 CometBFT

 ![latencies](./img/cmt2tm1/latencies.png)

-#### 2/3 Tendermint Core - 1/3 CometBFT
+### 2/3 Tendermint Core - 1/3 CometBFT

 ![latencies_all_tm2_3_cmt1_3](img/v034_200node_tm2cmt1/latency_all.png)

 ![latencies_run1_tm2_3_cmt1_3](img/v034_200node_tm2cmt1/latency_run1.png){width=250}

-#### Prometheus Metrics
+## Prometheus Metrics

 This section reports on the key prometheus metrics extracted from the experiments.